Tennis League Rules & Regulations

 Player Registration & Eligibility

-• Skill Level: Players must register for divisions appropriate to their USTA rating
+- •Skill Level: Players must register for divisions that match their USTA rating level.

 Division Requests & Waitlist